There are six awards and prizes which are associated with the annual HERDSA conference.

 1. Taylor and Francis Prize: Best Paper by a New Researcher

 The purpose of the award is to foster original research by encouraging new and less experienced researchers.
 A prize of AUD$1000, sponsored by Taylor & Francis, publishers of the HERD journal, will be awarded to the paper written by a new researcher (or researchers) which makes a significant contribution to research in the field of tertiary education.
 The papers will be judged by the Executive Editor of HERD and/or members of the editorial team.

-There is no application process.
 A 'new researcher’ is someone who is within the first three years of researching higher education and/or this is their first higher education research paper.
-A call for applications for this prize will be distributed to all accepted full papers.
-The closing date for applications for the award will be announced shortly (please check back to this website for more information).

 2. HERDSA Prize for Best Scholarly Paper

 This award of AUD$1,000 and one year’s free membership to HERDSA, is open to all papers accepted for presentation as a full refereed paper.
 However to be considered for this prize, a paper must be unanimously nominated by the reviewers.
 Papers nominated by the reviewers are judged by three members of the HERDSA executive under the oversight of the HERD Executive Editor.

 3. HERDSA Prize for Best Paper Presentation by a Student

 The purpose of the prize is to encourage students to disseminate their work at national and international higher education conferences.
 Applicants must be presenting a full refereed paper or showcase at the HERDSA conference in order to be eligible for this prize.
 Presenters will be judged on their ability to effectively communicate as well as on the academic content of their presentation.
 The winner receives a cash award from HERDSA of $450 and is usually presented at the closing ceremony of the conference.